Multi-Site-App-Dev/Quality-Assurance/Frontend Questions/Status Report 2/JavaScript.md

 # JavaScript

-## Language Fundamentals

-### Basic

-* What is JavaScript?
+1.What is JavaScript?
 What do we use it for?

-* Can we run JavaScript in a web browser, on a server, or both?
+2. Can we run JavaScript in a web browser, on a server, or both?

-* What programming paradigm(s) does JS support?
+3. What programming paradigm(s) does JS support?

-* What are the data types in JS?
+4. What are the data types in JS?

   * What is the type of NaN?
 What is the isNaN function?